Basic Field Grant

 - Basic Field - Native American

-- Basic Field - Migrant
+- Basic Field - Agricultural Worker

 We cannot accept applications for portions of the specified service areas.
 We seek to fund legal aid organizations that provide a full range of legal services throughout each service area, consistent with the LSC Act and appropriations laws.